Leiv Eirikson Discovering America

 Leiv Eirikson Discovering America (Leiv Eirikson oppdager Amerika) is a painting by Christian Krohg.
-It depicts the explorer Leif Erikson, together with crewmembers onboard his ship, at the moment he discovers American land (presumably Newfoundland), as described in the sagas of Icelanders.
+It depicts the explorer Leif Erikson, together with crewmembers onboard his ship, at the moment he discovers North American land (presumably Newfoundland), as described in the sagas of Icelanders.
 The painting was made for the Chicago World's Fair in 1893 and was exhibited along with the Viking ship replica Viking.
 It is in the collection of the National Museum of Art, Architecture and Design in Oslo.
 A copy of the painting, created by Krohg's son, Per Krohg, has hung in the United States Capitol since 1936.

 Background

 Christian Krohg (1852–1925) was a Norwegian painter and novelist.
 He came to prominence in Norway in the 1880s as a leading naturalist and as one of the Kristiania Bohemians.
 Beginning with Babord litt from 1879, he made several paintings depicting sailors and maritime pilots.
 Leiv Eirikson Discovering America can be counted to this group.
 It was commissioned in 1891 by the Leif Erikson Memorial Association in Chicago, an organisation set up by Norwegian Americans, which invited Krohg and other painters to a contest where they would paint Leif Erikson's discovery of America, as described in the medieval sagas of Icelanders.
 The winning painting would be exhibited at the World's Columbian Exposition—the Chicago World's Fair of 1893.
 Krohg's painting won and was sent to Chicago.